SitecoreSupport/Sitecore.Support.103362/readme.md

 # Sitecore.Support.103362
-Package installation creates item versions for all fallback languages
+Fallback item versions are dumped incorrectly on serialization or package building.
+As a result, further package installation or reverting of such an item creates real versions for all the fallback languages.
+This package fixes the BuildPackage control and serialization commands (itemsync:dumpitem and itemsync:dumptree).

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.103362/blob/master/LICENSE).